ZenDevMaster/rankerx_gsa_bot/README.md

 }
 ```

--RankerX url is `http://localhost:8080` or whatever will access your running instance.
+- `rankerx_url` is `http://localhost:8080` or whatever will access your running instance.
 The username/password is the same that you use to log into RankerX.
--The GSA `gsa_prj_path` variable is where your .prj files are stored for GSA-SER.
+- The GSA `gsa_prj_path` variable is where your .prj files are stored for GSA-SER.
 Keep in mind that .json files need the "\" charachter escaped with a second "\" charachter.
--The RankerX_GSA_Bot can use a default GSA template for all of your new projects, and it can also use a unique project for each tag that you specify.
+- The RankerX_GSA_Bot 🤖 can use a default GSA template for all of your new projects, and it can also use a unique project for each tag that you specify.

 ### Why would you want tags?
 Perhaps you are building backlinks to a clothing website from RankerX, and you want your GSA project to also use articles, keywords, and other settings related to the clothing niche.
 At the same time, you are building backlinks to a Pet Care niche website, so you want the GSA project for this to use different articles and settings.
 In this case, specify tags in your config.json file like this (using correct JSON formatting):